CarlosIgreda/To-Do-list/README.md

 # 📖 Awesome books <a name="about-project"></a>

-In this project, I will implement the CRUD (create, read, update, delete) methods.
-All the elements of the user interface will be fully functional and my application will be completed.
+In this project, I will add some functionality to my application to make it interactive.
+The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
+The updated tasks list will be stored in local storage.

 ## 🛠 Built With <a name="built-with"></a>